Qikink

-What is COD: Cash on Delivery Meaning
+What Is COD: Cash On Delivery Meaning

 Cash on Delivery (COD) is a payment method where the customer pays for an order at the time of delivery instead of paying at online checkout.
 The payment is collected by the courier or delivery agent when the package reaches the customer's address.